Referral

 Signs and Symptoms of common mental health disorders

-Anxiety can present in many ways and there are different formats of Anxiety.
+Anxiety can present in many ways and there are different forms of Anxiety:

-• You worry about all sorts of things and tend to think the worst which is extremely stressful and upsetting.
-You have felt worried nearly every day for at least six months and you can't seem to stop.
+Worrying about all sorts of things and tend to think the worst which is extremely stressful and upsetting.
+Feeling worried nearly every day for at least six months and can't seem to stop.

 • fear of deliberately harming yourself or others - for example, fear you may attack someone else, even though this type of behaviour disgusts you